algolia/magento/_src/m2-sku-reindexing-form.md

 ## Purpose

-It might happens that for some reason, you may need to index one or many products to Algolia immediately, without waiting for the [the indexing queue](/magento/doc/m2/indexing-queue/).
+It might happen that for some reason, you may need to index one or many products to Algolia immediately, without waiting for the [the indexing queue](/magento/doc/m2/indexing-queue/).
-This tool is also useful to check if your products meets all the requirements to be indexed in the Algolia's indices.
+This tool is also useful to check if your products meet all the requirements to be indexed in the Algolia's indices.
+And if not, the tool will tell you immediately the reason why the products are not indexed.

-Keep in mind that if a product can't be reindexed with this tool, it won't be reindexed throught the standard reindexing scripts neither.
+Keep in mind that if a product can't be reindexed with this tool, it won't be reindexed throught the standard reindexing scripts either.

 ## How to use ?